carnot-tech/jinbaflow-docs/docs/first_workflow.md

 :::info

 Running your workflow before submitting a prompt is essential.
 It ensures that the module receives the data it needs.
 You can still generate code without this step, but doing so may lead to decreased performance.

+By running the workflow after connecting something to the variable, you ensure that the prompt sends the most up-to-date data while generating its response.

 :::